GeekBeacon/geekbeacon-docs/docs/community/charter.md

 Any community individual can create a new GIG (Geek Interest Group) as long as there is a group of at least 2 or 3 individuals interested in the project and it has potential beyond a personal project.
 Please reach out the division lead if you are interested in starting a new GIG.

-Generally GIG projects should follow the overall tenets and values established by Geek Beacon and further cement the core of what we are and what we believe in.
+Generally GIG projects should follow the overall tenets and values established by GeekBeacon and further cement the core of what we are and what we believe in.

 Mission Statement:

 **To create a hub for different types of geeks to share, collaborate and explore their passions in life.**

-Keep in mind, at the end of the day Geek Beacon is a community that should help you have fun with people of similar interests and values.
+Keep in mind, at the end of the day GeekBeacon is a community that should help you have fun with people of similar interests and values.
 If you're not having fun, then something is wrong and we need to fix that!

 Very rarely should anything require an escalation up the hierarchy but personal argument, grievances and points of contention can be arbitrated by the supervising body.